BFGoodrich KO2 vs General Grabber ATX

 Wear Resistance

 Tread wear resistance is unbeatable on General Grabber ATX.
-That’s why I’ve put this tire on my list of all terrain tires as the best for wear.
+That’s why I’ve put this tire on my list of best all-terrain tires as the best for wear.

 The tire does all things right to fight wear.
 It provides you with deep enough tread and it’s compound has polymers embedded which keep it stiffer and elastic.